 Forgiveness and Bitterness

-•He reminded me that because he has forgiven me, I, too, must forgive.
+•He reminded me that because He has forgiven me, I, too, am obliged to forgive.

 And I did.
 I handed him over.
-And then a great peace and rest came over me.
+From then on, a great peace and rest came over me.

 What Happens When You Love Your Enemies?